Shippable/admiral/releaseNotes/master.md

 - **Performance improvements on the Admin/Monitor/Job Status page**: Load time on the Admin/Monitor/Job Status page should now be noticeably faster on servers with a large number of jobs.
 - **Bug during server upgrade which prevents direct upgrade from version < 6.12.4 to v7.1.4**: A database migration introduced in v7.1.4 would cause an error during upgrades from Shippable Server versions prior to v6.12.4.
 This has been fixed in ${REL_VER}.
+- **Fix handling of deleted on-demand nodes in GCE**: On-demand nodes that no longer exist on GCE but are still present in the database would not get cleaned up.
+These entries are now deleted from the database if GCE reports a `404 (Not Found)` error.

 ## History